 Step 7 – The avionics send the UI frame with the AOA packet containing the acknowledging ACARS block.

 Step 8 – The DSP receives the UI frame, extracts the AOA packet and then the acknowledging ACARS block, and stops VGT1UI.
+If VGT1UI expires before receiving the AOA packet containing the acknowledging ACARS block and the AOA retries have not been exhausted then the ground station shall transmit the AOA packet again and restart VGT1UI.
+If VGT1UI expires before receiving the AOA packet containing the acknowledging ACARS block and AOA retries are exhausted then the ground station shall consider the AOA connection to be no comm?
+Note: the acknowledging ACARS block can be an ACARS reject message such as Q5 or QX.

 (A618) 11.4.1 Ground-Based Timers